sfeakes/AqualinkD/README.md

 ```
 Specifically, make sure you configure your MQTT, Pool Equiptment Labels & Domoticz ID's in there, looking at the file it should be self explanatory.

-## Configuration with home automation hubs
+#
-## Domoticz
+# Configuration with home automation hubs

-With MQTT
+AqualinkD offers 3 ways to connect to it from other devices MQTT, Web API's & Web Sockets.
-* Enable MQTT in Domoticz, and install a MQTT broker.
+* MQTT is a realtime pub/sub style event system and will require you to install a MQTT server, like Mosquitto
-* Create a virtual device for each piece of pool equiptment you have, eg Filter Pump, Spa Mode, Pool Light, Cleaner.
+* WEB API's simple poll based way to get information and request something to be done
-* Place the Domoticz IDX for each device in the aqualinkd.conf file under the appropiate button.
-Then modify each virtual device.
+* WEB Sockets is realtime and realy only applicable for the WEB UI's included. it's not documented.
+If someone wants to use this, let me know and I can document it. (or look at the index.html and it should be easy to work out)

-Without MQTT
+All Hubs will use either MQTT or WEB API to counicate with AqualinkD.
+MQTT is prefered, but it will depend on your setup and how you want to achieve the integration.
+The Generic MQTT and WEB API defails are below, followed by specific implimentations for diferent hubs.
-* Follow generic hub setup.
+All Hubs you will Create a device for each piece of pool equiptment you have, eg Filter Pump, Spa Mode, Pool Light, Cleaner, Water Temperature etc then configure that device to use either the MQTT or API endpoints listed below to both get the status and set the status for that device.

 ## MQTT
 Aqualinkd supports generic MQTT implimentations, as well as specific Domoticz one described above.